tildesarecool/SteamZipper/README.md

 ### 17 March 2025

 I added that comment-based help block to the script.
 So theoretically the script with work with get-help as well as with a -help and -? etc. Only when using the -detailed flag at the end the details don't show, at least now for me.
 I haven't figured out yet if this is something unique to my particular installation of Windows or if this is a syntax problem in how to put in the help documentation.
 So help is there but the useful information like examples may or may not work.

+As stated in the news section above, I've decided to abandon this almost working version in favor of a fresh start version of the script.
+I've come a long way with this script, knowledge, know-how and skills wise.
+I think it will only benefit me in my re-writing.

 ### 16 March 2025